pySpainMobility: Unlocking Spanish Open Mobility Data for Spatial Inequality Research: Mobility Data Sources

-Traditional census data remains an important baseline for population distribution and commuting statistics.
-However, its limited update frequency and lack of temporal dynamics make it poorly suited for real-time or event-driven mobility analysis \cite{luca2023crime}.
+The most widely used source is mobile network data, and in particular Call Detail Records (CDRs), which log the time and serving cell tower of calls and text messages.
+Because location is inferred from tower positions and recorded only when an event occurs, CDRs are spatially coarse and temporally sparse, which limits detailed trajectory reconstruction~\cite{gonzalez2008understanding, blondel2015survey, pappalardo2015returners}. eXtended Detail Records (XDRs), generated by mobile-internet usage, mitigate this sparsity by sampling locations more frequently and more continuously~\cite{chen2019complete, luca2022modeling}.

+GPS data collected through application SDKs or onboard navigation systems are far more accurate in space and time, and several providers released such data during the COVID-19 pandemic~\cite{chang2021mobility, aleta2022quantifying, moreira2013predicting}.
+Their main drawbacks are limited transparency about how and from whom data are collected, and known representativeness issues, since the social profiles of users (e.g., age or income) are rarely disclosed.
+Aggregated indicators published by technology firms such as Google and Facebook are broadly accessible and were widely used to track behavioral change during lockdowns, but they offer lower spatial and temporal granularity than raw traces~\cite{luca2023crime}.

+Other sources are complementary.
+Geotagged social-media posts and check-ins are sporadic and user-dependent but useful for tourism analysis and event detection~\cite{llorente2015social}; credit-card transactions capture spatially located spending and movement between residence, work, and consumption~\cite{singh2015money}; satellite imagery supports urban-expansion analysis when combined with mobility indicators~\cite{tatem2017worldpop}; and wearables add physiological and activity data for travel-behavior and health-related studies~\cite{wiedermann2022evidence}.
+Traditional census data remain an essential baseline for population and commuting statistics but, given their low update frequency, are poorly suited to real-time or event-driven analysis~\cite{luca2023crime}.

-Despite the proliferation of data sources, substantial challenges persist in mobility research.
-As emphasized by Yabe et al. \cite{yabe2024enhancing}, one of the central limitations is the scarcity of \textit{open and standardized datasets} that are comprehensive in scope and reproducible in methodology.
-Many mobility datasets are restricted to specific platforms, modes of transport, or regions, and suffer from opaque preprocessing pipelines.
-These pipelines often involve arbitrary and undocumented decisions (e.g., stop detection thresholds, movement clustering parameters, or user sampling criteria) that can substantially affect the derived data.
-This lack of transparency undermines the replicability and comparability of research outcomes, especially across studies using different datasets or pipelines.
+Despite this proliferation of sources, a central limitation persists: the scarcity of \emph{open and standardized} datasets that are comprehensive in scope and reproducible in methodology~\cite{yabe2024enhancing}.
+Many datasets are restricted to particular platforms, modes, or regions and rely on opaque preprocessing pipelines whose undocumented choices (stop-detection thresholds, clustering parameters, sampling criteria) materially affect the derived indicators and undermine comparability across studies.
+The relative absence of shared benchmarks further slows methodological progress compared with fields such as computer vision or natural language processing~\cite{yabe2024enhancing}.

-Moreover, the absence of benchmark datasets has hindered progress in evaluating predictive models and discovering generalizable insights.
-Unlike fields such as computer vision or natural language processing, where shared datasets drive methodological convergence and innovation, human mobility research lacks common evaluation standards and community-wide benchmarks~\cite{yabe2024enhancing}.